 (h) Further Assurances.
 Subscriber will, from time to time, execute and deliver to the Trust all such other and further instruments and documents and take or cause to be taken all such other and further action as the Trust may reasonably request in order to effect the transactions contemplated by this Agreement.

-Subscriber, desiring to enter into this Agreement for the subscription of the amount of indicated in Section 1(a), hereby agrees to all of the terms and provisions of this Agreement and agrees to be bound by all such terms and provisions.
+Subscriber, desiring to enter into this Agreement for the subscription of the amount of Certificates the Certificate indicated in Section 1(a), hereby agrees to all of the terms and provisions of this Agreement and agrees to be bound by all such terms and provisions.
 Subscriber has executed this Agreement as of the date of this Agreement.

 CIBC INC.